- From machine shipment to first printed part in less than three months

 “We are honored to be part of GE Additive’s thorough commercial readiness process.
 We’re learning a lot from them and I think it’s safe to say they are learning a lot from us and our first impressions working with the M Line.
 Having the first part come off our system is great a milestone and we’re looking forward to supporting the wider team as the solution comes to market and beyond,” said Luís Santos, EROFIO Group.

 “We have a solid working relationship with the team at EROFIO that goes back well over a decade.
-As we near a critical phase in commercializing the M LINE system, we specifically sought out a trusted partner to gain early installation experience, data and honest customer feedback,” said Wolfgang Lauer, Concept Laser M Line Product Manager, GE Additive.
+As we near a critical phase in commercializing the M Line system, we specifically sought out a trusted partner to gain early installation experience, data and honest customer feedback,” said Wolfgang Lauer, M Line product manager, GE Additive.

 “It is critically important that when GE Additive brings new solutions to market, it can tangibly and immediately demonstrate business impact.
 Our M Line system operates at higher levels of reliability and repeatability, meeting customers’ needs from day one.
 This is not a science experiment and we are not developing laboratory equipment.
 Overly ambitious claims and incomplete specifications in other vendors’ product launch announcements only serve to undermine the trust that our wider industry has collectively built in metal additive technology in recent years,” he added.